 By making either a full payment of fees in March to take advantage of discounts available to early payers, or by equal monthly payments that clear the account by November each year, which must have commenced by February or within two weeks of student's first day at the College.

 As children progress through the sub schools at the College their fees do increase.
 Families are expected to increase their repayment amounts each February when they receive their annual account.
 It is advised to keep your payments going all year as this provides a buffer as your children progress.
-Parents should be aware of distinctive trips in both Year 7 (Canberra – Remembrance Day) and Year 9 (Bull Creek experience) that attract higher costs due to duration and airfares.
+Parents should be aware of distinctive trips in both Year 7 (Canberra – Remembrance Day) and Year 10 (Bull Creek experience- commencing in Year 10 2019) that attract higher costs due to duration and airfares.

 School Card is a support payment low income families receive annually.
 It must be applied for at the commencement of each school year.
 You will still be charged full fees but the College will apply any approved discount once confirmation is received from DECD.
 This can sometimes take six months.
 More information can be found at the School Card website.